George Brown, Baron George-Brown: Resignation

 Despite devaluation in November 1967, the pound came again under severe pressure in March 1968.
 When Wilson wanted to declare an emergency bank holiday to give breathing space, he attempted to contact his Foreign Secretary.
-Brown could not be found and his staff reported his condition as "only 'so-so' when last seen", and so Wilson convened a special meeting of the Privy Council without him.
+Brown could not be found. and his staff reported his condition as "only 'so-so' when last seen", and so Wilson convened a special meeting of the Privy Council without him.
 Brown was incensed that Wilson had not tried further to contact him, and got together with other ministers who had not been informed to face down Wilson at a meeting in the early hours of the morning.
 Brown, who appeared very drunk, incoherently shouted at Wilson, who was almost as angry and stood up for himself.
 At the end of the meeting Brown stormed out.

 It was unclear whether he had resigned but Brown did nothing the next day to apologise.
 At six o'clock that evening he sent a letter which said "I think it better that we should part company" but did not mention "resignation".
 Wilson decided to reply by accepting Brown's resignation but also sent a message saying that Brown had half an hour to say whether the letter had been misinterpreted.
 Brown did not act on this and so left the government, but not in the blaze of glory for which he had hoped.

+Brown’s resignation prompted sharp criticism from the Opposition, with Conservatives calling it evidence of governmental instability during a financial crisis, while some Liberal and Labour figures expressed regret but suggested his erratic conduct had become an embarrassment.
+In Washington the move was reportedly received with genuine regret, whereas European diplomatic reactions were more mixed, some regarding his departure as overdue.

 In Cabinet papers released in 1999 it was clear that Wilson was in turmoil over Brown's resignation in 1968: seventeen drafts of his reply were written before finally accepting his resignation.

 Defeat

 Brown's constituency of Belper had undergone considerable development since he had been elected.
+Despite Labour's landslide victory in 1966, the seat swung towards the Conservatives.
 Most of the new housing was for middle class areas near Derby and contained mostly Conservative voters.
 Although a Boundary Commission report in 1969 recommended the abolition of the seat, the Government decided to postpone the changes and Brown was obliged to stand in a seat which was shifting away from his party.
 Added to this problem, he remained deputy leader of the Labour Party and toured the country making speeches for other Labour candidates during the 1970 general election.
 His Conservative opponent Geoffrey Stewart-Smith had spent the last four years nursing the Parliamentary constituency.
 Brown lost his seat by more than 2,000 votes.

 In Brown's speech shortly after the result, he said that he would "lend" his constituency to the Conservatives.